APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

 The first-ever White House National Climate Advisor and former U.S. EPA Administrator, Gina McCarthy is one of the nation’s most respected voices on climate change, the environment, and public health.
-As head of the Climate Policy Office under President Biden, McCarthy’s leadership led to the most aggressive action on climate in U.S. history, creating new jobs and unprecedented clean energy innovation and investments across the country.
-Her commitment to bold action across the Biden administration, supported by the climate and clean energy provisions in the Bipartisan Infrastructure Law and the Inflation Reduction Act, restored U.S. climate leadership on a global stage and put a new U.S. national target to cut greenhouse gas emissions by 50-52 percent below 2005 levels by 2030 within reach.
-Read More >
+As head of the White House Climate Policy Office under President Biden, McCarthy helped lead the most aggressive climate agenda in U.S. history—spurring new jobs, clean energy innovation, and historic investments across the country.
+Her leadership, supported by the climate and clean energy provisions in the Bipartisan Infrastructure Law and the Inflation Reduction Act, helped restore U.S. climate leadership on the global stage and put the nation on a path to cut greenhouse gas emissions by 50–52 percent below 2005 levels by 2030.

-Before joining the Biden administration, McCarthy served as President and CEO of the Natural Resources Defense Council, one of the nation's largest and most influential environmental advocacy organizations.
-Prior to NRDC, she was a Professor of the Practice of Public Health in the Department of Environmental Health at Harvard T.H.
-Chan School of Public Health where she served as the Director of the Center for Climate, Health, and the Global Environment.
-She was also a fellow at the Harvard Kennedy School of Government.
-During this time, she engaged students and climate science thought-leaders across the faculty, as well as corporate and non-profit leaders across the world, to coordinate strategies to turn climate and health science into actions that promote a healthier, more sustainable, and just world.
-McCarthy also served as a Member of the Board of Directors of the Energy Foundation and Ceres and was an operating advisor to Pegasus Capital, an impact investment management firm focused on climate-related investing.
+Before joining the Biden administration, McCarthy served as President and CEO of the Natural Resources Defense Council (NRDC), one of the nation’s most influential environmental advocacy organizations.
+Prior to that role, she was Professor of the Practice of Public Health in the Department of Environmental Health at the Harvard T.H.
+Chan School of Public Health, where she directed the Center for Climate, Health, and the Global Environment.
+She also served as a fellow at the Harvard Kennedy School of Government and worked with students, scientists, and global leaders to translate climate and health science into practical policy solutions.

-Prior to her role as EPA Administrator, McCarthy held the position of Assistant Administrator in the Office of Air and Radiation.
-Prior to that Presidential appointment, McCarthy was the Commissioner of the Connecticut Department of Environmental Protection, where she served as Chair of the Governor’s Climate Advisory Council, developed the state’s Climate Action Plan, began an initiative called “No Child Left Inside” to introduce families to the natural world by visiting state parks, helped design and implement the nine-state Regional Greenhouse Gas Initiative (RGGI), the nation’s first cap and trade program to reduce greenhouse gas emissions for power plants.
-She also held senior positions in the administration of five Massachusetts governors, including Deputy Secretary of the Office of Commonwealth Development and Undersecretary for Policy for the Executive Office of Environmental Affairs.
+Prior to becoming EPA Administrator, McCarthy served as Assistant Administrator for the EPA’s Office of Air and Radiation.
+She previously served as Commissioner of the Connecticut Department of Environmental Protection, where she chaired the Governor’s Climate Advisory Council, developed the state’s Climate Action Plan, helped launch the “No Child Left Inside” initiative encouraging families to explore state parks, and helped design the nine-state Regional Greenhouse Gas Initiative (RGGI), the nation’s first cap-and-trade program to reduce greenhouse gas emissions from power plants.
+Earlier in her career, she held senior environmental leadership roles in the administrations of five Massachusetts governors.

-McCarthy earned a Bachelor of Arts in Social Anthropology from the University of Massachusetts at Boston and a joint Master of Science in Environmental Health Engineering, Planning and Policy from Tuft’s University.
-Read Less ^
+McCarthy earned a Bachelor of Arts in Social Anthropology from the University of Massachusetts Boston and a joint Master of Science in Environmental Health Engineering, Planning, and Policy from Tufts University.

 Speaker Videos